Fulfillment of Abrahamic Promises

 6. Jeremiah 32:21-23

-21 And hast brought forth thy people Israel out of the land of Egypt with signs, and with wonders, and with a strong hand, and with a stretched out arm, and with great terror;
+21 You brought your people Israel out of the land of Egypt with signs and wonders, with a strong hand and outstretched arm, and with great terror.

-22 And hast given them this land, which thou didst swear to their fathers to give them, a land flowing with milk and honey;
+22 And you gave them this land, which you swore to their fathers to give them, a land flowing with milk and honey.

 Here, the prophet Jeremiah says that the Lord,

-“brought forth thy people Israel out of the land of Egypt”
+“brought your people Israel out of the land of Egypt”

-“And hast given them this land, which thou didst swear to their fathers to give them”
+“And you gave them this land, which you swore to their fathers to give them”

 7. After the Lord brought back the remnant from Babylon, in a corporate assembly the levites recounted the history of Israel to those gathered.
 In this recounting, they said,